-Data Units: Live trees/acre
+Data Resolution: 30m raster Data Units: Live trees/acre

-Creation Method: The F3 model generated raster surfaces of trees per acre to estimate tree density on the landscape.
-This raster surface represents all live trees greater than 30" dbh.
+Creation Method: The F3 model generated several raster surfaces of trees per acre as estimates of tree density on the landscape.
+These raster surfaces were generated in predefined non-overlapping size categories (TPA_x), and this raster surface represents all live trees 30" dbh and greater.

 2019 to 2021 Update: Values for 2021 were adjusted using the Ecosystem Disturbance and Recovery Tracker (eDaRT), described in the Introduction.
-All events beginning August 1, 2019 through November 30, 2021 were identified, and the corresponding Mortality Magnitude Index (MMI) values for these events was summed, giving the estimated fractional canopy cover loss per 30 m pixel over that time period.
-The MMI value for canopy cover loss was used as a direct proxy to estimate large tree density loss, using the formula:
+All eDaRT events beginning August 1, 2019 through November 30, 2021 were identified, and the corresponding Mortality Magnitude Index (MMI) values for these events was summed, giving the estimated fractional canopy cover loss per 30m pixel over that time period.
+Each of the predefined non-overlapping size category TPA rasters (TPA_x) were adjusted following the same procedure.
+The MMI value for canopy cover loss was used as a direct proxy to estimate tree density loss, using the formula:

-2021 large tree density = 2019 large tree density - (2019 large tree density MMI/100)
+$$2021 TPA_x = 2019 TPA_x - (2019 TPA_x MMI/100)$$

 Although the assumption of direct correlation between canopy cover and large tree density should be viewed with caution, it serves as a reasonable approximation for representative mixed conifer forests in the Sierra Nevada affected by the recent drought (Slaton et al. 2022).
+The assumption that canopy cover loss, as estimated using eDaRT MMI, was equitably distributed among the predefined size classes may result in over- or under-estimates of actual tree density per individual size class, depending on location.